 Double the score!
-Until 20 March we’re matching up to $12K to support the Art Music Fund
+In March 2017, we matched up to $12K to support the Art Music Fund

-Australia and New Zealand are home to some of the world’s most innovative and talented composers, and we want them to be heard!
+Australia and New Zealand are home to some of the world’s most innovative and talented composers, and we wanted them to be heard!

-The Australian Cultural Fund (ACF), a premier fundraising platform for Australian artists, is partnering with APRA AMCOS to boost its $100,000 Art Music Fund, so more artists can create more music to share with audiences here and overseas.
+The Australian Cultural Fund (ACF), a premier fundraising platform for Australian artists partnered with APRA AMCOS to boost its $100,000 Art Music Fund, so more artists could create more music to share with audiences here and overseas.

 In 2016, its inaugural year, the APRA AMCOS Art Music Fund funded 12 established and emerging composers, including percussionist Matthias Schack-Arnott, who took out the Development Award at the Melbourne Prize for Music in 2016, and composer Liza Lim, for her major new work Wayfaring in the Weather World for renowned ensemble Klangforum Wien, based in Vienna.

-Through the Double the Score campaign, your donation will support the commissioning of new music that is bold in its conception and excellent in its execution.
-It will give composers the space and time they need to take risks, think big and create new work that will be heard around the world.
+Through the Double the Score campaign, donations supported the commissioning of new music that was bold in its conception and excellent in its execution.
+It gave composers the space and time they needed to take risks, think big and create new works.

-The Australian Cultural Fund will match your donations to Double the Score, dollar for dollar, up to $12,000.
-Donate $100; and the fund will get a $200 boost.
-Donate $1000; and next generation of music composers will receive $2000.
+The Australian Cultural Fund matched donations given to Double the Score, dollar for dollar, up to $12,000.
+Those who donated $100 meant that the fund received a $200.
+Donations of $1000; meant that the next generation of music composers received $2000.

-Our aim is to raise a further $100,000 for the fund, which will give more composers a chance to create diverse new works.
+Our aim was to raise a further $100,000 for the fund, which would give more composers a chance to create diverse new works.

-Double the Score runs until 20 March 2017.
-Like all projects on the ACF, donations over $2 are tax deductible.
+Double the Score ran in March 2017 and has now ended.
+Like all projects on the ACF, donations over $2 were tax deductible.

 Why the Art Music Fund is so important